motioneye-project/motioneyeos/board/altera/readme.txt

 Intro
 =====

-This is the buildroot board support for the Arrow SoCkit Evaluation Board.
+This is the buildroot board support for the Arrow SoCkit Evaluation Board and the Altera Cyclone 5 Development Board.

 A good source of information is : http://www.rocketboards.org/foswiki/Documentation/ArrowSoCKitEvaluationBoard